 Our program is available to all Australian universities and is designed to support industry-university relationships to drive research translation and commercialisation.
-Guide your PhD candidates to develop solutions to real-world problems in partnership with industry and Australia’s national science agency, CSIRO.
+Guide your PhD candidates to develop solutions to real-world problems in partnership with industry and CSIRO.

-- Access an industry PhD (iPhD) training program aligned to national priorities.
+- access an industry PhD training program aligned to national priorities

 Program funding and support

 The iPhD program is funded by the Australian Government and the industry partner for up to four years.
-Funding consists of three components:
+Funding for each year consists of three components:

-- Student career and professional development training funded by the Government to be developed and delivered by CSIRO.
+- Student career and professional development training funding provided by the Government and developed/delivered by CSIRO.

 iPhD projects must:

-- address an industry problem while complying with the university’s requirements of a PhD program
+- address an industry problem while complying with the university PhD requirements

 - be limited to domestic students